seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 What was his answer?

 **PANDARUS**
-Quoth she, ’Here’s but two and fifty hairs on your
+Quoth she, 'Here's but two and fifty hairs on your
 chin, and one of them is white.

 **CRESSIDA**
 This is her question.

 **PANDARUS**
-That’s true; make no question of that.
-‘Two and
+That's true; make no question of that.
+'Two and
-fifty hairs’ quoth he, ‘and one white: that white
+fifty hairs' quoth he, 'and one white: that white
-hair is my father, and all the rest are his sons.’
+hair is my father, and all the rest are his sons.'
-‘Jupiter!’ quoth she, ‘which of these hairs is Paris,
+'Jupiter!' quoth she, 'which of these hairs is Paris,
-my husband? ’The forked one,’ quoth he, ‘pluck’t
+my husband?
+'The forked one,' quoth he, 'pluck't
-out, and give it him.’
+out, and give it him.'
 But there was such laughing!
 and Helen so blushed, an Paris so chafed, and all the
 rest so laughed, that it passed.